bamason2/ttp451-module/docs/labs/Lab_2.md

 ### Introduction to Cam Timing Design Exercise

 An engine is fitted with Variable Cam Timing (VCT) for both exhaust and intake cams.
-Each of the cams changes with engine speed and load.
 For a particular engine speed and load the changes of cam timing will affect the engine fuel consumption.
 The figure below shows a valve lift diagram for intake and exhaust.
 Advancing or retarding a cam will affect intake, scavenging or exhaust backpressure.
 These changes are influenced by the amount of overlap and intake/exhaust valve opening/closing which in turn affects the fuel consumption and other factors.

 ![image](figs/lab2/fig_4_Intake_exhaust_vallve_lift_diagram.png)